Christian-Me/node-red-contrib-homie-convention/readme.md

 **IMPORTANT WARNING:**
 make sure to deselect `If msg arrives on input, set slider to new payload value:` otherwise you can create a infinite loop flooding your devices and mqtt broker.
 ![dashboard flow 01](./screenshots/dashboard-passtrough.png)
+If this happens restart node-red with -save flag and deselect tis option before starting the flow.

 ## predicted states
 The homie convention defines a topic for sending *original* information to the broker and one for sending *settable* information to a parameter *.../parameter/**set***